MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 ### Manage existing Azure AD applications
 Once you have created your Azure AD apps, you can manage them through the Azure portal.
 You can learn more about the tool from the [Azure documentation site](https://docs.microsoft.com/azure/azure-portal/).

-While using Dynamics 365 Fraud Protection, you can link to the Azure portal from the **Real-time APIs** page's Tip & help column by selecting **Visit the Azure portal**.
+While using Dynamics 365 Fraud Protection, you can link to the Azure portal from the **Real-time APIs** page's Tips & help column by selecting **Visit the Azure portal**.

 ## Call the Dynamics 365 Fraud Protection real-time APIs
 To integrate your systems with Dynamics 365 Fraud Protection, follow these steps.